-Pharmaceutical Affairs Act (Law No. 16250, January 15, 2019), Articles 20 and 21
+Measures: Pharmaceutical Affairs Act (Law No. 16250, January 15,

-Enforcement Decree on the Pharmaceutical Affairs Act

-(Presidential Decree No. 30170, October 29, 2019), Article 22-2
+Enforcement Decree on the Pharmaceutical Affairs Act (Presidential Decree No. 30170, October 29, 2019), Article establish a pharmacy in the form of a corporation.

 A person that supplies pharmaceutical product retail distribution services (including distribution of han-yak-jae (Asian medicinal herbs) must establish a pharmacy in Korea.